decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 16. if index != length(proof_octets), return INVALID
 17. msg_commitments = ()
-18. If j > 3, set msg_commitments = (s_3, ..., s_(j-1))
+18. if j > 3, set msg_commitments = (s_3, ..., s_(j-1))
 19. return (A_0, A_1, s_0, s_1, s_2, msg_commitments)
 ```

-### OctetsToPublicKey

-This operation describes how to decode an octet string representing a public key, validates it and returns the corresponding point in G2.
-Steps 2 to 5 check if the public key is valid.
-As an optimization, implementations MAY cache the result of those steps, to avoid unnecessarily repeating validation for known public keys.
+## Public Key Validation

+This operation describes how to validate the Signer's public key (PK).
+It uses the `subgroup_check_g2` operation defined in [Notation](#notation).
+It requires the PK to be a valid point of G2 different from the identity point.

 ```
-W = octets_to_pubkey(PK)
+result = public_key_validate(PK)

 Inputs:

-- PK, an octet string.
-A public key in the form outputted by the SkToPK operation
+- PK, an elliptic curve point.

 Outputs:

-- W, a valid point in G2 or INVALID
+- result, either VALID or INVALID

 Procedure:

-1. W = octets_to_point_g2(PK)
+1. if PK not a point of E2, return INVALID
-2. If W is INVALID, return INVALID
+2. if subgroup_check_g2(PK) is INVALID, return INVALID
-3. if subgroup_check(W) is INVALID, return INVALID
+3. if PK == Identity_G2, return INVALID
-4. If W == Identity_G2, return INVALID
+4. return VALID
-5. return W
 ```

+**Note** Checking that a point is on the E2 curve (step 1 of the above operation) can be implemented by validating that the `(x, y)` coordinates of the inputted point `PK = (x, y)`, satisfies the equation of the elliptic curve E2.

 # Security Considerations

 ## Validating public keys

-It is RECOMENDED for any operation in [Core Operations](#core-operations) involving public keys, that they deserialize the public key first using the [OctetsToPublicKey](#octetstopublickey) operation, even if they only require the octet-string representation of the public key.
-If the `octets_to_pubkey` procedure (see the [OctetsToPublicKey](#octetstopublickey) section) returns INVALID, the calling operation should also return INVALID and abort.
-An example of where this recommendation applies is the [Sign](#sign) operation.
-An example of where an explicit invocation to the `octets_to_pubkey` operation is already defined and therefore required is the [Verify](#verify) operation.
+All core algorithms defined in (#core-operations) require the Signer's public key (PK) as input.
+Note that the core algorithms expect PK to be a valid point of G2 different from the Identity point.
+It is REQUIRED to use `public_key_validate` defined in (#public-key-validation) to validate the PK.
+If `public_key_validate` returns INVALID the application MUST abort.
+As an optimization, implementations MAY cache the result of the `public_key_validate` operation, to avoid unnecessarily repeating validation for known valid public keys.

 ## Point de-serialization